pvorb/learn-you-a-haskell/en/02-starting-out.md

 becomes `[2,3]`, and so on.

 > *Note:* `[]`, `[[]]` and `[[],[],[]]` are all different things.
 The first one
-> is an empty list, the seconds one is a list that contains one empty
+> is an empty list, the second one is a list that contains one empty list, the
-> list, the third one is a list that contains three empty lists.
+> third one is a list that contains three empty lists.

 If you want to get an element out of a list by index, use `!!`.
 The indices start at 0.